Bacillus cereus : Reheated rice syndrome

 ...

-It causes foodborne illnesses, Ingestion of food contaminated with endospores of Bacillus cereus is the mode of transmission.
-Cooking temperature less than 100°c can allow microbe to survive, when such food is improperly refrigerated endospores germinates and forms enterotoxin named Cereulide.
+It causes foodborne illnesses, Ingestion of food contaminated with endospores is the transmission mode.
+Cooking temperatures less than 100°c can allow microbes to survive, when such food is improperly refrigerated endospores germinate and form enterotoxin named Cereulide.

 Foodborne illness is also called Reheated rice syndrome.